LICHTENBERGERHugo/DSL-csv/README.md

 ### Filtering

-### Sorting
+Input data : table, condition
+Use case : DATA SCIENCE

 ### Adding a row

+Input data : table, newRow
+Use case: adding a new line to a table

 ### Modifying a value

-Input : rowId, ColumnId(Column name), new Value
-Use case : modify value of an entity in the table
+Input : table, rowId, ColumnId(Column name), new Value Use case : modify value of an entity in the table

 ### Modifying a row

-Input : rowId, new Value
+Input : table, rowId, new Value
 Use case : modify every attribute of an entity in the table

 ### Deleting a row

+Input data : table, rowId
+Use case : deleting a row at a specific index

 ### Projecting a table